Menu

 PE

-The children's PE lessons will take place every Thursday morning.
-Please send your child to school wearing the appropriate PE kit.
+The children's PE lessons will take place every Friday.
+Please send your child to school wearing the appropriate PE kit on this day.

 Reading